 - Marmot Essence Jacket

 - Frogg Toggs Ultra Lite Rain Jacket

-Here is an overview of the jackets, with full reviews and our buying guide below.
+Here is a feature overview of the jackets, with full reviews and our buying guide below.

 Best Backpacking Rain Jackets

 I would be remiss were I to write an article on lightweight backpacking rain jackets without including the Marmot Precip.
 One of the oldest staples of the backpacking rain gear genre that I am aware of, this was my very first rain jacket purchase.